 To see how well some artifacts have withstood the test of time is truly awe-inspiring.
 Walking among ancient histories.
 Hadrian’s Library and the Parthenon are a once in a lifetime opportunity.
 And one that cannot be re-created anywhere else.

 The relics of ancient Greece have mesmerized travelers for centuries.
 To get to be a part of the collective that has admired them up close is stirring.

 Athens has no shortage of hip places to eat and drink.
 Grab a Mythos beer and share a perfectly curated cheese and charcuterie board at a trendy cafe.
 Enjoy a romantic and unforgettable supper while looking out at the Parthenon in the evening.

-Watch plates fly and break at any number of eateries that host a live cultural show during lunch or dinner.
+Watch plates fly and break at many eateries that host a live cultural show during lunch or dinner.
 Up early?
 Or coming in off the tail end of a wild night out?

 Swing by a corner stands and grabs a koulouri (Greek bagel) for breakfast.
-Stop in at Little Kook where the entire aesthetic of the restaurant – from the menus to the staff outfits and the decor change every few months.
-This every changing theme is fun to check out!
+Stop in at Little Kook where the entire aesthetic of the restaurant–from the menus to the staff outfits.
+And the decor changes every few months.
+This changing theme is fun to check out!
 With so many options for food, consider taking a walking food tour.